DevAsgari/SemanticSearchApp/README.md

    pip install -r requirements.txt
    ```

-3. Add a `text.txt` file to the `./data/` folder.
+3. Add your text files to the `./data/` folder.
-   The project already includes a sample file (`text.txt`), which you can replace or extend with your own text.
+The repo comes with a sample text.txt you can replace or extend.

----

 ## 🚀 Usage